JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Prophecy_and_signs_of_the_times.md

 > And this is the long story of the teachings of Machiventa Melchizedek on Urantia. **It is nearly four thousand years since this emergency Son of Nebadon bestowed himself on Urantia, and in that time the teachings of the “priest of El Elyon, the Most High God,” have penetrated to all races and peoples.** And Machiventa was successful in achieving the purpose of his unusual bestowal; when Michael made ready to appear on Urantia, the God concept was existent in the hearts of men and women, the same God concept that still flames anew in the living spiritual experience of the manifold children of the Universal Father as they live their intriguing temporal lives on the whirling planets of space. \[Emphasis added.\] ([UB 98:7.12](/en/The_Urantia_Book/98#p7_12))

-Jesus, born in 7 B.C. ([122:8.0](https://ubannotated.com/ubthenews/urantiabook/papers/p122/#U122_8_0)), had his 2000th birthday in 1994 (there is no 0 year, if you’re doing the math).
+Jesus, born in 7 B.C. ([UB 122:8.0](/es/The_Urantia_Book/122#p8_0)), had his 2000th birthday in 1994 (there is no 0 year, if you’re doing the math).
 That means 27 years after Jesus’ 2000th birthday, 2021 A.D., is the 4000th anniversary of the arrival of Machiventa Melchizedek.
 Interestingly enough, this places his 4000th anniversary pretty much right in the middle of the two full solar eclipses.

 I am guessing a visitation would occur in the general area of where the Bald Knob Cross of Peace is located, if not there specifically.
 Because there was not a visitation on August 21, 2017, my next best guess is April 8, 2024, for a specific date.
 But because we are now in between the two eclipses, this seems to give a bit more credence to the Chief of Seraphim’s speculations about a visitation occurring “any day or hour.”
 Maybe any day or hour in 2021!?!